 Pain was measured using the visual analog scale.
 Pain scores after the Lipogems procedure remained lower than baseline until the 2-year mark when pain returned to baseline values.
 Functional improvements lasted over the 2-years that the data was collection, although patients with more advanced knee OA seemed to start notching the effects wearing off at the 1-year mark.

-Take home message: The Lipogems microfragemented adipose tissue injection seems to be a safe and effective treatment option for knee osteoarthritis.
-More studies are needed to establish which stage of the disease and patient characteristics are best-suited for treatment with biologics to maximize patient efficacy.
+Take home message: This study suggests that Lipogems microfragemented adipose tissue (MFAT) injection seems to be a safe and effective option for patients with knee osteoarthritis.
+More studies are needed to establish which stage of the disease and patient characteristics are best-suited for orthobiologic procedures to maximize patient efficacy.

 In our clinic, MFAT injections are processed using the Lipogems system using the same protocols used in this study.
 The Lipogems system is a 501(k) FDA approved commercial system for the closed-loop process of lipoaspirate tissue processing.
 Many patients are looking for another option to major invasive surgery, and in this study processed adipose tissue was used for knee osteoarthritis.
 Lipogems has been used in multiple orthopedic conditions and is supported by over 115 independent peer reviewed publications and at least 30 of these publications have evaluated Lipogems for knee osteoarthritis.